johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-05-11-ngvalidationfor-baby-steps.md

 ---
-title: "NgValidationFor Baby Steps"
+title: 'NgValidationFor Baby Steps'
 authors: johnnyreilly
 tags: [asp.net mvc, AngularJS, NgValidationFor]
 hide_table_of_contents: false
 ---

 I thought as I start the [NgValidationFor project](http://blog.icanmakethiswork.io/2015/04/tonight-ill-start-open-source-project.html) I'd journal my progress.
 I'm writing this with someone particular in mind: me.
 Specifically, me in 2 years who will no doubt wonder why I made some of the choices I did.
 Everyone else, move along now - nothing to see.
 Unless the inner workings of someone else's mind are interesting to you...
 In which case: welcome!

 ## Getting up and running

 I've got a project on [GitHub](https://github.com/johnnyreilly/NgValidationFor) and I'm starting to think about implementations.
 One thing that bit me on [jVUN](http://johnnyreilly.github.io/jQuery.Validation.Unobtrusive.Native/) was being tied to a specific version of ASP.Net MVC.
 For each major release of ASP.Net MVC I needed separate builds / NuGet packages and the like.
 A pain.
 Particularly when it came to bug fixes for prior versions - the breaking changes with each version of MVC meant far more work was required when it came to shipping fixes for MVC 4 / MVC 3.